Proven-Paradox/shaper-system/Handbook.md

 #### Provoked
 An opponent has demanded your attention.
 Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.
 This may represent an opponent shouting insults to grab attention, minor mind control, jamming targeting systems, or other similar ways to demand attention in combat.

+#### Scorch X
+On fire or dealing with a lingering burn.
+This reduces your Mental Defense by X for its duration.

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -10.
 Unless a different duration is listed, Staggers only last one round (or six seconds outside of Initiative).